open-xml-templating/docxtemplater/docs/source/installation.rst

 The -s Docxgen will export docxgen to window.Docxgen for easy usage

-Your version of docxtemplater will be in /build (minified and non minified options).
+Your version of docxtemplater will be in /build (minified and non minified options) and already include all dependencies